 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Japanese shiso and ume (perilla herb and pickled plum) are a popular combination of flavors in Japanese cuisine and is often used in sauces or dressings.
 The fragrance of the perilla herb is strong, yet delicate because of the freshness of flavor that it imparts when it is combined with other ingredients and food.
 This fragrant combination with the powerfully tart and salty flavors of the Japanese ume pickled plum is nothing less than stellar.

-- Store in the refrigerator in an airtight container for 3 to 5 days.
+Store in the refrigerator in an airtight container for three to five days.

 The shiso and ume sauce recipe combines these two popular ingredients with soy sauce and mirin to create a very simple sauce with bold and interesting flavors.
 The sauce is best chilled when used for cold dishes, and room temperature when used for hot dishes.

 Some examples of chilled dishes that go well with this shiso and ume sauce are cooked vegetables, such as spinach, bean sprouts, cabbage, or daikon.
 It also goes well with chilled tofu (hiyayako) or chilled somen noodles.
 This sauce is so versatile that it may also be used as a simple dressing to garnish simple green leaf salads or a Japanese onion salad if desired.

 Examples of hot dishes that would go well with this shiso and ume sauce include simple grilled chicken breast, steamed white fish, or boiled thinly sliced Shabu-shabu style pork or beef.
 It will also go well with chikuwa fishcake tempura!